Jasonbrown7/inbox-concierge/apps/api/README.md

   - **Description**: Retrieves a list of email threads for the authenticated user that have already been synced and stored in the local database.
   - **Authentication**: Required (cookie-based session).

+- **`GET /threads/:id`**
+  - **Description**: Fetches the full content of a single email thread, including all message bodies, directly from the Gmail API.
+It processes the complex API response and returns a simplified data structure to the frontend.
+  - **Authentication**: Required (cookie-based session).

 - **`POST /sync`**
   - **Description**: Triggers a sync process with the Gmail API.
 It identifies the most recent thread stored locally and fetches only newer threads from Gmail.
 The fetched thread metadata is then saved (`upserted`) into the database.
   - **Authentication**: Required (cookie-based session).